mate-academy/react_phone-catalog/README.md

 ## App

 1. Put components into the `src/components` folder.
-   - Each component should be a folder with `index.ts`, `ComponentName.tsx`, `ComponentName.module.scss` files.
+   - Each component should be a folder with `index.tsx`, `ComponentName.tsx`, `ComponentName.module.scss` files.
    - Use CSS modules.
    - Keep `.module.scss` files together with their components.
 2. Advanced project structure: